-This is a one-semester, three-credit course that consists of reading, research, and assignments completed in one-on-one consultation with an adviser.
+This is a one-semester, three-credit course that consists of reading, research, and assignments completed in one-on-one consultation with a Director.

 Important: Students may register for this course only after their thesis topic is approved by the thesis coordinator.
-See the Important Dates section of our Application page for thesis application deadlines.
+See the Master’s Thesis Guidelines for details, and the Important Dates section of our Application page for thesis application deadlines.

-Students will hone their thesis topic, develop an extensive reading list, write four literature reviews, produce a sizable annotated bibliography, and write a prospectus for the proposed Master’s Thesis.
+Students will hone their thesis topic, develop an extensive reading list, write four secondary sources reports, produce a sizable annotated bibliography, and write a prospectus for the proposed Master’s Thesis.
 Throughout the process, students will apply theoretical rigor and critical analysis to their readings and research in order to develop an original thesis argument.

-This course is a chance for the student to take all of the knowledge and skills he or she has learned during the previous Signum M.A. courses and apply them to a focused, long-term research project.
+This course is a chance for the student to take all of the knowledge and skills they have learned during the previous Signum M.A. courses and apply them to a focused, long-term research project.

 Schedule and Assignments

-The following assignments will be produced during the Thesis Research semester in close consultation with the student’s adviser.
-Any or all of these assignments may be revised at the adviser’s instructions and will be graded by the adviser on a Pass/Fail/Honors basis.
+The following assignments will be produced during the Thesis Research semester in close consultation with the student’s Thesis Director.
+Any or all of these assignments may be revised at the Director’s instructions and will be graded by the Director on a Pass/Fail/Honors basis.

 Reading List (due Week 2)